-G3113 Introduction to Philosophy
+G3113.
+Introduction to Philosophy

 A study of the broad field of philosophy from a Christian perspective, with discussion concerning problems regarding knowledge, reality, ultimate concerns, and morality.
-The course presents various philosophical positions and relates and compares each position to biblical truth.
+The course presents a synthesis of various philosophical positions, and relates and compares each position to biblical truth.